UselessPickles/diamondtel-m92-bluetooth/telephone/README.md

 ### Button Release

-There is only a single UART event code sent when a any button is released.
+There is only a single UART event code sent when any button is released.
 There is no way to deduce from the event code itself which button was released.

 | Action  | Event |
 |---------|-------|